mrsuh/blog/docs/projects/esp32-cam-watcher/index.md

 * `setup`
 * `watcher`

 In the `setup` state you can connect to a local HTTP server and get a picture from the camera online.
-I need it to set up the camera position.
+In order to set up the camera position.

 ![](./images/screenshot.webp)